PhD in Architecture, Landscape, and Design

 We help students work across disciplines, to familiarize themselves with broad knowledge areas that will equip them to address contemporary scholarly, political, economic, and policy problems.
 Students may elect to advance academic scholarship while also creating new models of research-based practice that can be implemented in real world settings.
 We encourage graduates to transcend current disciplinary boundaries and position them to engage and lead emerging discussions outside and between specific design disciplines.

-Whether focusing on the displacement of coastal dwellers because of project sea level rises, refugee crises produced by political unrest, or cities in need as water becomes an increasingly scarce resource, the engagements of architecture, landscape architecture, and urban design students are increasingly complex and warrant creative design, critical thinking, and ethical action guided by innovative advanced research.
-The challenges facing constructed environments in the 21st century push us beyond existing disciplinary lines to seek synergies among our fields—building science and engineering, computation and fabrication, health and society, history and theory, technology and environment—and to develop these synergies in tandem with emergent fields like artificial intelligence, Black studies, climate justice, community-based knowledge practice, forensic architecture, gender studies, indigenous studies, sustainability, critical whiteness studies and many others.
+ALD PhD students at the Daniels Faculty explore methodologies across our disciplines, ranging from theoretical to applied research in design, history theory, building science, and visual studies.
+Whether focusing on the transnational histories of the Chinese garden, researching the neglected prehistory of the environmental movement, monitoring operations in digital architectural production, or tracking proprioception and daylighting, the engagements of our students range across the built environment at different scales and in different registers.
+The increasing complexity of architecture, landscape architecture, cities, and exurban settlements warrant creative design, critical thinking, and ethical action guided by advanced research.
+The challenges facing constructed environments in the 21st century push us beyond existing disciplinary lines to seek synergies among our fields—building science and engineering, computation and fabrication, health and society, history and theory, technology and environment—and to develop these synergies in tandem with fields like artificial intelligence, building performance evaluation, climate justice, community-based knowledge practice, digital design processes, forensic architecture, formalism, gender studies, heritage conservation, Indigenous studies, landscape studies, robotics in design, sustainability, visual studies, and many others.

 The Doctor of Philosophy in Architecture, Landscape, and Design goes beyond the traditional divide between applied and theoretical knowledge, bringing the two together to develop rigorous yet activist knowledge practices commensurate with present needs.
 The ALD PhD program is intended for students with aspirations to become active researchers and/or educators, work in government and industry, conduct research within design firms, or become community activists dedicated to meaningful social change through built environmental action.